 The Application Process

-To begin the process, click here.
+Begin the process.
 You will need FSA IDs for both a parent and your daughter.
-The process will be easier for 2022-2023 because the fixed items will already be populated on your FAFSA.
+The process will be easier for 2023-2024 because the fixed items will already be populated on your FAFSA.
 Please use the IRS Data Retrieval process when you are given the option to do so.
 If this is successful, you don’t need to send any tax documents to Sweet Briar.
-If you are unable to use the IRS Data Retrieval, you will need to send signed, 2020 tax return transcripts (not your 1040) to the financial aid office.
+If you are unable to use the IRS Data Retrieval, you will need to send signed, 2021 tax return transcripts (not your 1040) to the financial aid office.

 To request a tax return transcript from the IRS: